Side Effects and Drug Interactions

 1. Inhibition of hepatic drug metabolism

 The only documented serious concern has been noted in epilepsy patients taking a medication clobazam, an anticonvulsant.
 A majority of these patients needed to have their dose of clobazam reduced due to side effects.
-A 2015 report concluded that CBD is safe and effective for treatment of refractory epilepsy in patients receiving clobazam, but emphasized the importance of monitoring blood levels of clobazam in those patients using CBD.
+A 2015 report concluded that hemp is safe and effective for treatment of refractory epilepsy in patients receiving clobazam, but emphasized the importance of monitoring blood levels of clobazam in those patients using hemp.

 2. Dry mouth